Home » Movies » Natural Born Killers (1994)

 Inspirations and References

-• True Crime Influence: The film was loosely inspired by real-life outlaw couples like Bonnie and Clyde and Charles Starkweather and Caril Ann Fugate.
+• The movie was loosely inspired by real-life criminal couples like Bonnie and Clyde and Charles Starkweather and Caril Ann Fugate.

 Alternate Endings and Deleted Scenes